Tyler Boyd Player Prop Bets for NFL Week 9 | Cincinnati vs. Cleveland 11/7/2021

 Matchup vs. Cleveland

-- Boyd has caught a touchdown pass versus the Browns four times, but did not have multiple TDs in any of those games.
+- Boyd, in 10 matchups, had a touchdown catch four times.
+But he did not have multiple TDs in any of those games.

-- This week Boyd will face the NFL's ninth-ranked pass defense (239.4 yards allowed per game).
+- The 239.4 passing yards the Browns give up per game makes them the NFL's ninth-ranked pass defense this season.

-- The Browns' defense is 29th in the NFL, conceding 2.1 passing touchdowns per game.
+- The Browns have allowed 17 touchdowns through the air (2.1 per game).
+They are 29th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Jets, Boyd reeled in five passes for 69 yards and scored one touchdown while being targeted eight times.
+- In last week's game against the Jets, Boyd was targeted eight times and recorded five catches for 69 yards and scored one touchdown.

-- Boyd has added 10 receptions for 115 yards and one touchdown during his last three games.
-He's been targeted 18 times, producing 38.3 yards per game.
+- Boyd has put up 115 yards during his last three games (38.3 per game) with one touchdown, reeling in 10 passes on 18 targets.

 Boyd's Cincinnati Teammates